A simple Google search of “how do websites work” is what started everything off.

 A few years later, I began to explore other areas of programming.
 Whilst studying for my school exams, I used my skills to build a study website called Revisify.
 Over a 2 year period, Revisify grew into a community of 3000 students.
 I decided to shut the website down in 2017 so I could pursue other interests.

-After finishing school, I went on to study Artificial Intelligence and Computer Science at the University of Birmingham.
+After finishing school, I went on to achieve a first in Artificial Intelligence and Computer Science at the University of Birmingham .
 I learnt a variety of topics including machine learning, neural networks and natural language processing.
 As part of my final year project, I built a dating chatbot that matched users based on their personality.
-My neural network managed to achieve state-of-the-art results in personality classification from text.
+My neural network managed to achieve excellent results in personality classification from text.

 I’ve worked on several other projects through hackathons, self-interests and university.
 If you’re reading this, I’m most likely working on something new.
 I'm currently interested in progressive web apps and the future of the web.